Open-Systems-Pharmacology/docs/part-3/pk-sim-expression-profile.md

 {% endhint %}

 {% hint style="tip" %}
-You can rename a defined protein within your PK-Sim® project by selecting the **Rename...** menu item from the context menu of a defined protein.
+You can rename a defined expression profile within your PK-Sim® project by selecting the **Rename...** menu item from the context menu of a defined expression profile.
 This name has no impact on the query and is only used to identify the protein within the PK-Sim® project.
 {% endhint %}

 ## Settings in the protein expression tab‌